 While there are intriguing, future sources of ongoing revenue from AVs, governments must first find the best way to fund the initial investments to repurpose the infrastructure in place.

-The answer might be gleaned from US telecom sector efforts in the late 1990s, when those companies eagerly paid to install fiber networks across public lands, after negotiating rights with governments, often in return for access to the new data networks.
+The answer might be gleaned from US telecom sector efforts in the late 1990s, when those companies eagerly paid to install fibre networks across public lands, after negotiating rights with governments, often in return for access to the new data networks.
 Today, highly-motivated automotive and tech companies may readily fund or construct the necessary infrastructure, from which they can harvest handsome revenues.
 Currently, their ambitions may be constrained by slow movement in the public policy realm.

 Similarly, private sector stakeholders in the transportation field could be ideal partners to help governments pilot new funding models.
-For example, a major car rental company, an inter-state trucking association or a big box retailer with thousands of delivery vans may agree to test new financing methods in return for first-adopter access to the technology and data.
+For example, a major car rental company, an interstate trucking association or a big box retailer with thousands of delivery vans may agree to test new financing methods in return for first-adopter access to the technology and data.

-If public/private alliances are the optimal means to accelerate AV roll-out, governments should take steps to prepare for this new era of infrastructure building,
+If public/private alliances are the optimal means to accelerate AV roll-out, governments should take steps to prepare for this new era of infrastructure building, delivery and maintenance.

 First, government officials must develop a clear understanding of the current and future public needs, so they can decide how best to apply public assets to meet those demands.
-This involves listening carefully to the next generation of citizens who are hooked on
+This involves listening carefully to the next generation of citizens who are hooked on smart phones, favour ride sharing apps, and expect their government to deliver a commensurate on-demand, more responsive service.

 Governments must then perform a thorough assessment of the latest technologies to understand the potential of AVs from a number of perspectives, including existing policy frameworks, data governance, the role of right-of-ways, and the impact on current infrastructure funding models.
 This will help identify key policy gaps to fill to enable transport innovation, clarify the government’s role in this evolution, and continue to serve the public needs.

-Along the way, government agencies must embrace internal transformation, by introducing new technology and organizational capabilities along with hiring the next generation talent.
+Along the way, government agencies must embrace internal transformation, by introducing new technology and organisational capabilities along with hiring the next generation talent.
 This will make them more nimble and adept at forging public-private partnerships to catch up with the fast-moving technology landscape.

 This process won’t occur overnight, since governments must resolve a number of barriers, such as established business practices, safeguarding security and privacy of AV data, and legislative and administrative rules and regulations.
 However, impressive examples of collaboration to date between governments and industry, on various Future and Smart Cities initiatives and testing of VMT models, shows that public agencies can respond to change, build coalitions, gain stakeholder buy-in, and design innovative solutions.